 - Three Reasons for Hiring Roofing Contractors

-Making sure your appliances are as efficient as possible means that in the long run you will be able to save a lot of money, greenhouse gases and water.
+Making sure your appliances are as efficient as possible means that you will be able to save a lot of money, greenhouse gases, and water in the long run.

-The mobile phone market is one of the areas with the fastest turnover in terms of what is the latest and greatest smartphone.
+The mobile phone market is one of the areas with the fastest turnover in terms of the latest and greatest smartphone.
 Because there are so many manufacturers, there is a new top-of-the-line model out almost every month.
 Right now, that phone is the Samsung Galaxy S7.
 But you shouldn’t just throw your phone away.
-A phone thrown into the trash is going to sit in a landfill forever because there isn’t much there to degrade.
+A phone thrown into the trash will sit in a landfill forever because there isn’t much there to degrade.
 Instead, recycling your old phone is the best course of action.

-Thankfully, it is extremely easy to recycle your old technology.
-Almost any store that sells technology will have a recycling program both for batteries and for your old phone or computer.
+Thankfully, it is straightforward to recycle your old technology.
+Almost any store that sells technology will have a recycling program for batteries and your old phone or computer.

 According to the, recycling 1 million phones can save 35,000 pounds of copper and dozens of pounds of other rare elements that are perfectly good to use again.
 As a result, less copper will need to be mined, preventing further damage to the environment.